Dark eye circles under the lower eyelids are common. They may appear due to genetics, allergies, or other reasons.

 The above risks are minimised with micro-cannula technique.

 Which is the best filler for under eyes?

-I would suggest Restylane Vital Light, and Teosyal Redensity 2.
-Both are ultra soft hylaronic acid fillers, so results will be most natural as the undereye skin is extremely thin.
+I would suggest Teosyal Redensity 2.
+The key is to use ultra soft hylaronic acid fillers, so results will be most natural as the undereye skin is extremely thin.
 And from a safety perspective, this can be reversed if needed.

 - Fat grafiting- which works on the same principle as fillers, which is to volumise defects.